tonyhollaar/streamlit_bls_connection/README.md

 Special thanks 👏 to the Streamlit team for creating an amazing framework for building interactive web apps with Python.

 ## Use in Google Colab
-If you want to try it out in the cloud, to see the `streamlit-bls-connection` with a Streamlit app in action, you can click the link below!
+If you want to try it out in the cloud ☁️, to see the `streamlit-bls-connection` with a Streamlit app in action, you can click the link below!

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tonyhollaar/streamlit_bls_connection/blob/main/example_googlecolab_streamlit_bls_connection.ipynb)

 ## Streamlit Demo
-If you want to see a showcase demo in Streamlit, click the link below!
+If you want to see a showcase demo 🚀 in Streamlit, click the link below!

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://bls-connection-demo.streamlit.app/)